Family Law FAQ

 In certain cases, a Judge may appoint an attorney for a child.
 Sometimes information about children is presented to the Court either within the contents of a custody evaluation or during expert testimony from other adults.

 Yes.
 Unless you receive permission from the court to be excused, you must attend every scheduled court event (including the parent education class - FLOW and mediation).
-In very rare circumstances, you may be allowed to participate by phone at certain court events.
-Prior permission must be obtained from the court before you will be excused from a court event or appear by phone.
+In very rare circumstances, you may be allowed to participate remotely at certain court events.
+Prior permission must be obtained from the court before you will be excused from a court event or appear remotely.

 Depending on what type of case you file, you may have more than one hearing or other court ordered events.
 Typically, the first event is a scheduling conference.
 This conference will focus on scheduling the deadlines and hearings in your case and ordering services, but it is not a hearing that results in a support order.
 In a new case, it will usually be several months after your scheduling conference before there is a merits hearing in your case.
 In some cases, you may be able to request a pendente lite, or temporary, order.
 In every jurisdiction, the courts try to process cases as quickly as possible.
 However, the exact time line from scheduling conference, to temporary hearing, to settlement conference, to final hearing, may vary.
-Statewide, the courts aim to have every case closed within one year from the date filed.
-Cases can be closed before the one-year mark.
+Statewide, the courts aim to have every case closed within one to two years from the date filed, depending on case type.
+Cases can be closed before the one/two-year mark.

 This court defines an emergency as the risk of "imminent harm."
 The court will decide the criteria to determine what type of situation will qualify as an emergency.
 Typically, visitation or support issues are not considered emergencies.
 Usually, the court's criteria is listed on their website.